House System and Leadership

 The Student Voice is also responsible for running inter-house competitions in which the three Houses (Darwin, Austen and Drake) compete in sporting, charity, drama and music events.

-The Student Council plays an important part in the efficient running of the School by organising events and carrying out duties of supervision.
+The Student Council, working with the Student Ambassadors, plays an important part in the efficient running of the School by organising events and carrying out duties of supervision.